kenzym04/Lemonade-Technical-Assessment/README.md

-# Lemonade-Technical-Assessment
+# Test Automation Challenge

-## Section 2: Coding Challenges Solutions

-This document provides solutions to the coding challenges related to automating testing, React component unit testing, and related scenarios.
-The solutions adhere to best practices, and aim to demonstrate the implementation in a clear and efficient manner.

-### 1. Python Script: Automating Testing of a Login API
+## 1. Python Script: Automation Testing of a Login API

-#### Description
+### Description
-The Python script automates testing of a login API using the `requests` library.
+The Python script automates the testing of a login API using the `requests` library.
 It includes test cases for both valid and invalid credentials, demonstrating how to verify successful authentication and handle failure scenarios.